How to Use Email Remarketing to Achieve Inbox Domination

 After you select the campaign that makes the most sense in the context of your business and remarketing program, use the subsequent radio buttons to select “Gmail campaign” as your campaign subtype and add your website’s URL to advance to the next step in Gmail remarketing campaign creation:

-Everything you see above the fold here should be familiar: it’s the exact same setting interface you’d see while creating any other type of AdWords campaign.
+Everything you see above the fold here should be familiar: it’s the exact same setting interface you’d see while creating any other type of Google Ads campaign.
 Enter your budget, bids, scheduling, etc. and then scroll down to the ad group creation menu.
 This is where things get a little different.

 In an ideal world, you’ve got lists on lists on lists cooked up and ready to be remarketed to; if this isn’t the case, build our your remarketing lists, ensuring that you’ve got separate lists for each valuable activity on your website.
 While an “all site visitors” list isn’t useless, it doesn’t hold a candle to more granular alternatives (like, for example, creating unique lists for people who visit your /blog page and /pricing page; this will allow you to target your offer more effectively).